antonio-ra/academic-kickstart/content/event/ISPOR 022024/index.md

 {{% /callout %}}

 It was great to participate in this webinar from the [HTA European Special Interest Group](https://psiweb.org/sigs-special-interest-groups/hta) on indirect treatment comparisons, a topic that is increasingly relevant within the context of new European Union Joint Clinical Assessment and the development of the EUnetHTA 21 methodological guidelines.

-This webinar aims to provide information on the purpose and methods for ITC.
-The speakers will review and compare different approaches for ITC in both anchored and unanchored case.
-Both drug regulatory and reimbursement body’s views on using ITC will be discussed.
-The speakers will offer insights into issues such as marginal and conditional effect, unmeasured confounding and provide case studies to demonstrate the use of ITC methods in practice.

-Antonio Remiro-Azocar (Bayer) - Marginal versus conditional estimands, non-collapsibility and standardization in the context of indirect treatment comparisons
-Anja Schiel (Norwegian Medical Products Agency (NoMA) - ITC’s applicability and acceptability in the European HTA landscape Suzy Van Sanden (Johnson & Johnson) - Matching-adjusted indirect comparison (MAIC): A case studies in prostate cancer Panel discussion
-Related Videos

-Marginal versus conditional estimands, non-collapsibility and standardization in the context of indirect treatment comparisons

-There is active debate among researchers about whether marginal or conditional treatment effect estimands are more appropriate inferential targets for health technology assessment.
-Marginal estimands are widely regarded as more appropriate for population-level decision making.
-In indirect treatment comparisons, challenges arise from the conflation and potential incompatibility of marginal and conditional estimands.
-This is particularly the case when effect measures are non-collapsible.
-Model-based marginalization or standardization methods allow one to produce marginal, but covariate-adjusted, treatment effect estimates that are compatible in indirect treatment comparisons.

-Established covariate-adjusted indirect comparison approaches, e.g., matching-adjustment, can be viewed as methods that marginalize over the covariate distribution of an external study.
-Currently available covariate adjustment methods for indirect treatment comparisons will be outlined, and their advantages and disadvantages will be highlighted.
-The implications of non-collapsibility to currently recommended practices in evidence synthesis, the assessment of effect measure modification and heterogeneity, and the definition of estimands with limited access to subject-level data, will be discussed.
-Standard practices may require updating in light of conflicting views and the issues discussed.